NuevoFoundation/workshops/content/english/python-pixel/Activities/activity-7.md

                 newimg.putpixel((i,j),color)# else stays the same newimg.save("nuevopink.png")
 ```
 Wow!
-This is our new nuevo after changing the background.
+This is our new Nuvi after changing the background.
 <img src="../../media/nuevopink.png" width=25%>
 <hr/>